chr1sw/cab-retry/site/content/farms/_index.md

     imageUrl: /img/livengood-farm.jpg
     location: 'Lancaster, PA'
   - description: >-
-      Meadow Run Farm is a pasture-based family farm, where the animals spend most their lives in the green grass, fresh air, & sunshine!
-They offer a variety of pasture-raised, non-GMO meat & eggs, and organic dairy products.
+      Country Meadows Farm is a pasture-based family farm, where the animals spend most their lives in the green grass, fresh air, & sunshine!
+They offer a variety of pasture-raised, non-GMO meat.
-    farm: Meadow Run Farm
+    farm: Country Meadows Farm
     imageUrl: /img/meadow-run-farm.jpg
-    location: 'Lititz, PA'
+    location: 'Lancaster, PA'
   - description: >-
       Mirror Image Farms observes nature’s methods and integrate natural principles into the way they farm.
 Their animals live healthy lives on the